-Phantom Dust is a highly original action-RPG brought into the world by Microsoft Game Studios for the Xbox, directed by Panzer Dragoon series creator Yukio Futatsugi.
+Phantom Dust is a 2005 Action RPG brought into the world by Microsoft Game Studios for the Xbox, directed by Panzer Dragoon series creator Yukio Futatsugi.
 The core gameplay consists of building "arsenals," each composed of thirty different skills of your choice.
 There are 320 such skills to choose from, plus the mandatory aura capsules you need to insert in your arsenal to use these skills.
 Like Magic: The Gathering, most skills require a specific amount of aura to use.
 Once the skill is used, your aura level goes down and starts to recharge.
 This is to prevent mad spamming of powerful skills.
 With the exception of the beginning of the game, you are randomly given four of these skills to each of your four main buttons (A, B, X, Y), plus three more random ones positioned near your spawn point that you can switch out with skills that you can't use at the moment or have been used up.
 Once you use one of the three, another random one will appear in its place until you've had access to all thirty of your skills/aura capsules.

 The basics of combat are relatively simple, but it takes dozens of hours of gameplay practice to discover how each skill can be used and how each skill can best benefit your arsenal as a whole.
 At it's simplest, the fights consist of the you (and usually a teammate) locking on and fighting against one to two opponents in various arenas; all with their own arsenals.
 The skills themselves cover a wide range of abilities, from buffs, to various projectiles, to energy blades, to super-powered melee attacks, to erasing other players skills, to abilities that affect everyone's gameplay.
 Additionally, each skill has an optimal range to be used at.